 - (1) Applicability.
 This administrative regulation shall apply to all buildings except one - (1) and two (2) family dwellings. - (2) Enforcement. - (a) State Fire Marshal.
 The State Fire Marshal shall: - 1.
 Have primary jurisdiction over all property, unless a local government has established a fire inspection program by ordinance adopting this administrative regulation pursuant to KRS 227.320; and - 2.
-Have exclusive jurisdiction over state-owned property and facilities licensed by the Kentucky Cabinet for Health and Family Services.
-A local fire chief may request authority for the inspection and enforcement responsibilities of licensed facilities from the State Fire Marshal.
+Have exclusive jurisdiction over state-owned property.